-Known For : Phi Phi Viewpoint Koh Phi Phi Leh Bamboo Island
+Known For : Nightlife in Phi Phi Island Phi Phi Viewpoint 3 Koh Phi Phi Leh

 Best Time: Throughout the year

 Koh Lanta Island is renowned as the lesser-known paradise in the Andaman Sea between the Phi Phi Islands and the western coast of Thailand.
-It is a cluster of 52 islands, and most of them are uninhabited as well as away from the clutches of commercialization.
+Among the largely untouched islands in Krabi, it is a cluster of 52 islands, and most of them are uninhabited as well as away from the clutches of commercialization.
 This allows visitors to experience an authentic island experience and a relaxing vacation amidst jungles, coral reefs, balmy weather, and secluded beaches.
 Not only this, but at Koh Lanta you can also enjoy scuba diving, snorkeling, getting inked, a soothing Thai massage, or just a longtail boat tour.

 Koh Kai is a small island which belongs to Pagoda group of island.
 Also known as Chicken Island, Koh Kai shelters a rooster shaped rock on the limestone mountain at Kai Island.
 This rock is the symbol of Krabi sea.
 The water on this island is turquoise blue and welcomes everyone to take a refreshing dip.